stephendawsondev/Sleep-Healthily/README.md

 - `pip3 install -r requirements.txt`.

-You will need to create a new file called `env.py` at the root-level, and include the same environment variables listed above from the Heroku deployment steps.
+You will need to create a new file called `env.py` at the root level, and include the same environment variables listed above from the Heroku deployment steps.

 Sample `env.py` file: